 A minimum of 10 percent of Sonographers completing their CPD triennium will be selected for audit each year.
 Audit selection is random; therefore, all Sonographers must ensure that documentation of their CPD activities is up-to-date and kept in a safe place.

 It is the responsibility of the individual Sonographer to maintain an accurate record of their CPD activities.
 Each Sonographer must retain their original CPD documents that must be kept for 12 months following the completion of a triennium to allow ASAR time to perform audits as required.
 Under no circumstances should original documents be sent to ASAR.
-If documents are requested by ASAR as part of an audit process, copies must be forwarded to the ASAR secretariat within 30 days.

 If a Sonographer is unable to provide verifiable documentation of CPD activity that satisfies the requirements of the ASAR CPD program, this individual will be removed from the ASAR Register.
 The Sonographer will be notified in writing that CPD default has occurred and Medicare Australia will be notified of the individual’s removal from the Register.